TeaTime93/TP-SE02-Capstone/DesignDoc.md

 4. How can the "follow" and "message" features be designed in a way that feels appropriate?
 5. What mechanisms can we put in place to prevent plagiarism or misuse of writers' work?
 6. Should there be a limit to the number of story snippets a writer can upload?
+7. How do I handle the feed algorithm?
+What solutions could I use to make sure users are getting content they like?

 ## 3. Use Cases